 When life doesn’t go as planned, learn to guard your heart against the root of bitterness.
 It begins as a slight grudge.
 Then, it starts to grow in your mind over time, where you did an excellent job at work, and an adversary gets all the credit.
 Instead of focusing on my presence and having an attitude of forgiveness, you dwell on your treatment.

 You repeatedly mull in your head where something started as an innocent misunderstanding, but how you perceive it as a well-designed plot against you by friends and colleagues.
-(The Sting of Being Misunderstood) Instead of speaking up and making your feelings known, you decide not to say anything, and it festers like an open wound.
+(The Sting of Being Misunderstood) Instead of speaking up and making your feelings known, you decide not to say anything, which festers like an open wound.
 It only takes a short time before bitterness turns into full-blown anger and resentment toward everyone who is plotting against you.

 Everyone suffers and struggles with bitterness and resentment, and ultimately the most significant struggle for you is your resentment toward me as God.
 There is a wave of underlying anger that your life did not turn out as you expected it to.
 You asked for guidance and blessing, and when things didn’t work out the way you hoped, you concluded, I wasn’t there or didn’t care about you.
 You feel you trusted me and did your best to do my will, but when your marriage and career didn’t work out, I was to blame for your problems and failures.